sindhurajain/CS2103R/contents/workflows.md

 <br>
 <box type="tip">
-tP tips:
+Tips for team projects:
 <br>
-Some workflows that are more useful for the tP are:
+Some workflows that are more useful for team projects are:
 <br>
 1. Item added to project
 <br>